ODonnchadha/react-18-managing-state/README.md

                 2. Prop changes.
                 3. Parent render.
                 4. Context changes.
-                - NOTE: Will not re-render whan a plain variable changes.
+                - NOTE: Will not re-render when a plain variable changes.
         - When state changes the component renders which causes derived state to be calculated.
         - Logical and operator.
 It runs the right side if the left side is truthy.
             ```javascript